 What’s Eligible and Amount Available

-The MDA anticipates awarding approximately $150,000 through the Good Food Access Program (GFAP) Technical Assistance Grant.
-Up to 75% of the total project cost may be covered by the grant.
-The maximum grant award is $75,000; minimum grant award is $5,000.
+The MDA anticipates awarding approximately $50,000 through the Good Food Access Program (GFAP) Technical Assistance Grant.
+Up to 75 percent of the total project cost may be covered by the grant.
+The maximum grant award is $50,000; minimum grant award is $5,000.
 Eligible expenses include costs associated with providing appropriate technical assistance to eligible recipients.
-See the RFP below for more detail.
+See the RFP for more details.

-In addition, technical assistance providers may request up to 5% or $2,500, whichever is less, of the total project costs to be used to increase institutional knowledge that is directly related to the assistance that will be provided to technical assistance recipients.
+In addition, technical assistance providers may request up to 5 percent or $2,500, whichever is less, of the total project costs to be used to increase institutional knowledge that is directly related to the assistance that will be provided to technical assistance recipients.